Closing costs: What are they and how much are they?

 Closing costs paid by the buyer

-- Appraisal fee – Buyers pay an appraisal fee, which covers the work a licensed professional does to determine what the home is worth.
-The average appraisal fee for a single-family home is $352, according to HomeAdvisor.
-While this is considered a “closing” cost, you typically pay this well before closing day.
-Similarly, the buyer is responsible for the cost of a home inspection.
+- Appraisal fee: This fee covers the work a licensed appraiser does to determine what the home is worth.
+The average appraisal fee for a single-family home is between $300 and $425, according to HomeAdvisor.
+While this is considered a “closing” cost, you typically pay it well before closing day.

-- Title insurance – Lenders require borrowers to obtain title insurance in case there are issues with ownership after the sale.
-This policy protects the lender, and the cost is usually 0.50 percent to 1 percent of the amount you’re borrowing for your mortgage.
+- Title insurance: Lenders require borrowers to obtain title insurance in case there are issues with ownership after the sale.
+This policy protects the lender, and the cost is usually 0.50 percent to 1 percent of the amount of the mortgage.

-- Origination fee – Lenders can charge a fee for creating the loan, which is generally equal to 0.5 percent to 1 percent or more of the amount you’re borrowing.
-This fee is typically baked into your loan and satisfied at the time of closing.
+- Origination fee: Lenders can charge an origination fee for creating the loan, which is generally equal to 0.5 percent to 1 percent or more of the amount you’re borrowing.

-- Underwriting fee – This might also be called an administrative or processing fee, and it covers the cost of evaluating and verifying your financial qualifications and eligibility.
-This might be a flat fee, or it could be expressed as a percentage of the loan, such as 0.5 percent of the amount you’re borrowing.
+- Underwriting fee: This fee covers the cost of evaluating and verifying your financial qualifications and eligibility.
+The underwriting fee might be a flat fee or a percentage of the loan, such as 0.5 percent of the amount you’re borrowing.

 Closing costs paid by the seller